platformland/electric-book/book/text/self-service.md

 ## 3. Go where your users are

 Developers and designers who are building services using your platforms will have existing tools and workflows.
-By understanding which package managers, languages and tools that they use, you can make it quicker and simpler for them to get started.[^8]
+By understanding which package managers, languages and tools that they use, you can make it quicker and simpler for them to get started.

-For example, the U.S. Web Design System and the Australian Government Design System are published as Node.js packages that can be installed via the NPM package management system.[^9] [^10] This makes it simpler to use and to track updates.[^11]
+For example, the U.S. Web Design System and the Australian Government Design System are published as Node.js packages that can be installed via the NPM package management system.[^8] [^9] This makes it simpler to use and to track updates.

 Try and emulate a high-quality open-source vendor.
 Create and maintain packages in the languages your users use most, and publish code samples online.